nrfconnect/sdk-nrfxlib/zboss/doc/zboss_certification.rst

 Nordic Semiconductor provides the Zigbee Compliant Platform.
 You can use this plaform as the building block for your Zigbee Certified Product, which is conformant with the ZCL and BDB standard.

-The latest certification entries for the combination of the ZBOSS v3.3 stack, the |NCS|, and Nordic Semiconductor's SoCs are available on the CSA's `Zigbee Compliant Platforms page`_.
+The latest certification entries for the combination of the ZBOSS v3.3 or newer stack, the |NCS|, and Nordic Semiconductor's SoCs are available on the CSA's `Zigbee Compliant Platforms page`_.